deakkon/spacy_ner_el_demo/README.md

 1. _conda env create --file environment.yml_
 2. _conda activate lakatu_

+This was tested localy and produced no errors.

 ### pip

 Alternatevily, use your virtenv tool of choice (e.g. _virtualenv_) to 1) create and 2) activate your own virtenv.
 Then install all dependencies with

 _pip install -r environment.txt_

+This is not been tested properly!

 ## Install required spaCy models